-I love the convenience of elastic stretch bracelets—up until that inevitable moment when the elastic gives and the beads scatter across the floor in all directions.
+We love the convenience of elastic stretch bracelets—up until that inevitable moment when the elastic gives and the beads scatter across the floor in all directions.
 You can prolong the life of your elastic bracelets by making a few simple changes in how you wear them, how you select them, and, of course, how you make your stretch bracelets.
+Here are the tops reasons your elastic bracelet may break.

 01 of 07